 So if you can pick it up with a stick, it isn't blue-green algae.
 If it has leaves, it's likely duckweed or another plant.
 And if it's yellow and you also see it on the ground, it's probably just pollen.

 Instead, look for bluish-green dots, a pea soup consistency and an oily sheen, which is part of the algae's toxic output.

-If you spot some, avoid that water and report it, by emailing the health department.
 Include where you saw it and a photo so they can verify that what you're seeing is, in fact, blue-green algae.
 If possible, include a detailed description of the bloom's location, or mark the bloom location using an image from an online mapping application such as Google, Bing or Yahoo Maps.